Anjali3366/Portfolio-website/README.md

 # Portfolio-website
-This is the first project after learning the basic of Html , css and javascript. start it
+This is the kind of template that provide the portfolio for video editor .
 # Authorize by
  Anjali Tomar